denouche/ovh-api-bash-client/README.md

 Possible arguments are:
 ```
   --url <url>             : the API URL to call, for example /domains (default is /me)
   --method <method>       : the HTTP method to use, for example POST (default is GET)
   --data <JSON data>      : the data body to send with the request
   --target <CA|EU>        : the target API (default is EU)
   --init                  : to initialize the consumer key
   --initApp               : to initialize the API application
-    --profile <dir>     : load a configuration from profile/ directory, (override default location)
   --list-profile          : list available profiles in profile/ directory
+  --profile <value>
+            * default : from script directory
+            * <dir>   : from profile/<dir> directory
 ```

 Usage